Hello Everyone,

 The word 月 ( がつ ) [gatsu] is the word meaning /month/ in Japanese.

-Note: You may already have noticed the kanji 月 in the word 月曜日 ( げつようび ) [getsuyo~bi] /Monday/.
-This kanji is the kanji for the Moon ( つき ) [tsuki] and is additionally used for Monday – the Moon day – and months, because months were aligned on lunar cycles in ancient times.
-Be cautious also not to mix the pronunciations げつ[getsu] / がつ[gatsu].
+Note: You may already have noticed the kanji 月 in the word 月曜日 ( げつようび ) [getsuyōbi] /Monday/.
+Most kanji have multiple readings according to the context they are used in.
+This kanji for instance is the kanji for the Moon ( つき ) [tsuki], which is also used in Monday – the Moon day – with the reading げつ [getsu] and in months with the reading がつ [gatsu], as months were aligned on lunar cycles in ancient times.
+Be cautious also not to mix the げつ [getsu] / がつ [gatsu] readings.

-To ask “What month are we in?” in Japanese, we use similar structure as the one used to ask time or day of week:
+To ask “What month are we in?” in Japanese, we use similar structure as the one used to ask for time or day of week (click/press on a character to see its reading and meaning):

 Months